 Give Your Homeschool New Life: Take it Outside!

-Today while my eldest daughter was at the park with me, she noticed a picnic table in a secluded area with trees around it and said, “Look mom — that would be a nice place for us to do school one […]
+Today, while my eldest daughter was at the park with me, she noticed a picnic table in a secluded area with trees around it and said, “Look, Mom — that would be a nice place for us to do school one day.”
+This was a simple reminder that one of […]

 Real-Life Homeschooling: A Day in Our Life

 Last week I got to thinking about how our homeschool days have been flowing… all over the house.
-So I decided to take a few pictures of where we “did school” throughout the day to give you a glimpse of what real-life homeschooling looks like for […]
+So I decided to take a few pictures of where we “did school” throughout the day to give you a glimpse of what real-life homeschooling looks like for our family.
+On this particular day, I was late getting […]

 Top Homeschool Posts of 2014: Hands-On